 Making the Cookie Dough

-- Start by adding almond flour, baking soda, and salt into a small bowl.
+- Start by adding almond flour, tapioca flour, baking soda, and salt into a medium sized bowl.
 Mix with a whisk or a fork until fully combined.
-(Make sure to get out all of the flour clumps.)

-- Next, add your eggs, egg yolks, vanilla extract and coconut sugar into a medium sized bowl.
-Use a hand mixer or whisk to blend until the mixture is fully combined.
+- Next, add the coconut sugar, egg, vanilla extract and melted coconut oil into a large bowl.
+Use a hand mixer or whisk to blend just until ingredients are combined.

-- Once the dough is pressed out into an even layer, remove the top piece of parchment paper.
-Use your favorite cookie cutter, and press down into the dough.
-Gently remove the cookie, and add it to your parchment paper lined baking sheet.
+- Once the dough is pressed out into an even layer, use your favorite cookie cutters and press down into the dough.
+Gently remove each cookie cutter, peel away the excess dough, and place each cookie onto a parchment paper lined baking sheet.

 Baking the Cookies